East Church Street Location

 The meetinghouse on South Main was eventually sold to the City of Woodsfield and today serves to house the Municipal offices.
 Cherished memories of the 29 years in this facility remain, but we are also thankful for the growth that precipitated the move to our current facility on Lewisville Road just west of Woodsfield.

 Our Current Location

-The congregation continued to meet at the South Main location while construction of a new building was being completed and finally was able to begin meeting at the Route 78 site in July 1983.
+The congregation continued to meet at the South Main location while the construction of a new building was being completed and finally was able to begin meeting at the Route 78 site in July 1983.
 Since that time an existing structure on the property has been converted into our Educational Building, a Fellowship Building (funded by Clyde & Martha Lee Ault in memory of their son Larry) has been constructed, and a Bus Garage built.
 Work has also been done to convert a part of the woods below the church building into a park.

 There is a constant flurry of activity here at our current location.
-The buildings are in constant use for such things as bus maintenance, quilting, Young at Heart meetings, clothing giveaway, food distributions, weddings, funerals, etc. The community also makes use of some of the facilities on a limited basis for a variety of activities including blood drives, Scout meetings and various conferences.
+The buildings are in constant use for such things as bus maintenance, quilting, Young at Heart meetings, clothing giveaways, food distributions, weddings, funerals, etc. The community also makes use of some of the facilities on a limited basis for a variety of activities including blood drives, Scout meetings, and various conferences.
 We feel blessed by God to be able to meet at our current location and we hope that we can utilize these facilities to His continued honor and glory.